xwluochen/energy_usage/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby version 2.3.x

-* System dependencies
+* Rails version 5.0.4

-* Configuration
+* SQLite relational database

-* Database creation

-* Database initialization
+* Database creation/Database initialization (lib/tasks/setup.rake)

+* Responsive web design

+* Seed data from Open Data's JSON api

-* How to run the test suite
+* test code

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+As a user on the site I am able to see a list of all addresses with measurements totals by year.
+The user can toggle the year via a drop down control.